Garden tool care

 • Check for cracks or damage

-• Seasonally use linseed oil so it does not dry out or crack
+• Seasonally use linseed oil so they do not dry out and crack

 A damaged handle must be replaced, because it also creates a safety risk.